 One good way to get information about walk-in tub companies’ reputation is to check with the Better Business Bureau.
 The BBB evaluates companies on their trustworthiness, based on their truthfulness, fairness, and integrity in advertising products and addressing customer complaints.

-It’s hard to avoid the fact that compared to a standard tub, walk-in tubs can be very expensive to purchase and install.
-For many walk-in tub buyers, the overall benefits of a walk-in setup outweigh what they have to pay, but any customer should have their eyes open to the potential costs associated before choosing a tub for their home.
+It’s hard to avoid the fact that compared to a standard bathtub, walk-in tubs can be very expensive to purchase and install.
+The prices for walk-in tubs are higher, as are the installation costs.
+For many walk-in tub buyers, the overall benefits of a walk-in setup outweigh the costs, but customers should make sure they understand all the potential costs before choosing a tub for their home.

 How Much Do Walk-In Tubs Cost?

 Specific prices for a walk-in tub will depend on the exact model and features included, along with a few other factors.
-However, you can generally expect to pay between $2,000 on the lower end and well over $10,000 on the higher end for a walk-in tub unit.
+However, the average cost of a walk-in tub is between $2,000 on the lower end and over $10,000 on the higher end, plus installation fees.

 Pricing information for many walk-in tubs is usually fairly easy to find.
 Most major home improvement stores carry walk-in tubs for purchase in stores or online, and manufacturers also sell models directly to consumers with product information available online.
 This makes it easy to compare specific models, features, and accompanying prices when shopping for a new tub.